 Segregation in different layers of the Twitter network

 There are different layers of interaction on Twitter: follow relations, retweets and @mentions.
-On Twitter, one can follow another account in an non-reciprocal way.
-Once a connection is made the tweets of the followee will appear on the timeline of the follower.
-Following an account could thus indicate that a follower find the content posted by the followee interesting, regardless of whether one agrees or disagrees with the content of the followee.
+On Twitter, one can follow another account in a non-reciprocal way.
+Once a connection is made, the tweets of the followee will appear on the timeline of the follower.
+Following an account could thus indicate that a follower finds the content posted by the followee interesting, regardless of whether one agrees or disagrees with the content of the followee.
 Forming (reciprocal) following relations can also be used strategically to boost the prominence of an account, because this will increase the likelihood that own tweets are shown in the timelines of others with whom no following relation is formed.
 In this respect, it should be noted though, that although political parties want their politicians to have and show large numbers of followers, hardly any party seems to actively stimulate that their MPs follow each other on Twitter (see Jacobs & Spierings 2016; Spierings & Jacobs, 2014ROB).

-Twitter also allows users with the retweet function to put a post of another user and on their own wall via a .
-Retweeting a message indicates that a the original tweet is deemed an interesting enough intervention in the public debate to pass it on to one’s own followers.
-Politicians tend to explicitly claim that a retweet is not necessarily an endorsement (see boyd, Golder, & Lotan, 2010; Klinger & Svenson, 2014; Metaxas et al., 2015).
-At the same time, particularly among politicians, retweeting a message of another politicianthe context of this study one disagrees with is unlikely, because the retweet function is mainly a passing on of content.
+Twitter allows users with the retweet function to basically copy a post of another user and push it to their own followers.
+Retweeting a message indicates that the original tweet is deemed an interesting enough intervention in the public debate to pass it on to one’s own followers.
+Although politicians tend to explicitly claim that a retweet is not necessarily an endorsement (see boyd, Golder, & Lotan, 2010; Klinger & Svenson, 2014; Metaxas et al., 2015), particularly among politicians, retweeting a message of another politician one disagrees with is unlikely, because the retweet function is mainly a passing on of content.
 Retweets are, of the three relationship types, most likely to signal positive affect.

 In contrast, the @mention functionality of twitter is of the three most likely to be used by politicians for debating with opponents and to signal negative affect (Spierings & Jacobs, 2018b).
 There are two ways in which one could @-mentions others.
 First, a user can write a post and invite others to be aware of, look at, or respond to that post by including the person in the message using the @-mention.
 If one does so, the @-mentioned account gets a notification, strongly increasing the likelihood that the tweet is noticed by the @-mentioned person.
 Second, below each tweet, Twitter puts a small speech bubble icon via which users can directly, but publicly, reply to a message.
 Using this function automatically leads to including the poster of the original message to be @-mentioned in the reply.
 This way, Twitter facilitates interaction among users.
 Overall, the @-mention is thus used for ‘calling upon a person’, holding conversations, and debating (Spierings & Jacobs, 2018b).